RocketMan/zookeeper/docs/Albums.md

 disabled for the album.
 When setting `albumart` in a POST or PATCH request, supply the full URL to the image you want to cache for the album, null to remove album art, or empty string to disable album art.
+Alternatively, you may specify a [data URL](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes/data) with the image data.

 X-APIKEY authentication is required for use of the location filter.
 Possible filter values are (case-insensitive): A-File, Deaccessioned,